 How does WeStretch help to improve your golf game at home?

-Taking the time to warm-up properly before you play is a great way to play well and prevent injuries.
+Like any sport, taking the time to warm up properly before you play is a great way to play well and prevent injuries.
 In golf, the most common injuries happen in the back, elbows, shoulders, knees, and wrists.
 While golf is a low-impact sport, tension or improper technique can create pain in your commonly used joints.

 WeStretch’s warm-up routines focus on stretches and movements that are specifically selected for golf.
 Each pose is done once for a brief hold.
 This stretches the most prominent joints used in golf and the areas that are most likely to be injured, without overworking any muscles.